 We should harness American ingenuity to put people back to work – not in the old jobs that have disappeared; these were unsustainable even before COVID-19.
 We need to help people get new, high-quality, secure jobs that can build a low carbon electricity grid, revitalize modern American manufacturing, and invest in efficient and energy-saving hospitals, houses, and schools.
 We should invest in building ports that are clean, so that the communities around them no longer face unacceptable air quality and toxic poisoning.
 We should replace lead water mains and aging gas lines that poison our communities and explode into fiery infernos.
 We should build electric vehicles to replace our current fleet and make them accessible not only to the wealthy elite, but to everyone.

 We must support innovation, repositioning the U.S. to lead the 21st century with the scientific and technological breakthroughs of the future.
-We must ensure that the infrastructure of the future, built by empowered by workers reflecting the diversity of our nation, is constructed with low-carbon materials and enables low-carbon lifestyles, and that it is resilient to future extreme weather and climate-related events.
+We must ensure that the infrastructure of the future, built by workers reflecting the diversity of our nation, is constructed with low-carbon materials and enables low-carbon lifestyles, and that it is resilient to future extreme weather and climate-related events.
 We need to support our agricultural communities by promoting best practices and technologies that reduce pollution while increasing crop yields.
 We need to put people to work managing the landscapes that are so central a part of the American identity: building back our national parks, managing our wildlands, and preserving species in the face of increasing threats from wildfire and erosion and encroachment.

 The list of what to do is well-established.
 Until now, we have not mustered the political will to enact these polices and take these measures.
 But the current, compounded crises of Covid, economic shock and racial injustice, offer a chance to get it right.
 And if we do so, we will see benefits accrue to us all – and perhaps most importantly, to those BIPOC communities who are most vulnerable and continue to be subject to systemic, societal discrimination.